 – Put a few drops of rubbing alcohol onto the Q-Tip and start scrubbing the copper contacts.

-– MAKE SURE TO STAY ON THE CONTACTS!!!
-Try your best not to get any on the green area above (and especially not on the components), only the copper!
+– Try your best not to get any on the green area above (and especially not on the components), only the copper.
 Also, after cleaning with alcohol, DO NOT touch the contacts with your fingers.
 The oils from your fingers can leave a residue that will dirty the games again.
 I’ll say it again: ONCE YOU’VE DONE THE ALCOHOL STEP, DO NOT TOUCH THE CONTACTS WITH YOUR FINGERS!!!

 – After both sides are as clean as possible, use a new, dry Q-Tip to wipe off as much excess residue as possible.

 – If the contacts still aren’t clean, grab your eraser and “erase” the copper contact pins, as well as the area at the bottom (the actual tip of the cartridge that enters the game system).
 Do this for as long as necessary until the contacts are clean.
 For the record, this is perfectly safe…I’ve actually used this trick in the past when I worked at a computer manufacturing company to clean dirty RAM contacts and it worked every time!
 That being said, I recommend an eraser that isn’t attached to a pencil, since you could scratch the contacts with the metal bracket of a pencil’s eraser.

 – If you used an eraser, it’s good to repeat the alcohol step again (clean & dry), just to remove any eraser particles left on the contacts.
 Once again, DO NOT TOUCH THE CONTACTS WITH YOUR FINGERS AFTER CLEANING WITH ALCOHOL!!!

 If you’d like to clean the console’s cartridge input, the instructions are similar, except for a few differences.
 Here’s a rundown of what to do: